heroku/heroku-certs-deprecated/README.md

 SSL Endpoint Heroku CLI Plugin
 ==============================

-**NOTICE: Certs has been merged to the Heroku plugin.
+**NOTICE: Certs has been merged to the Heroku gem.
 This plugin is no longer required and is now deprecated.**

 A plugin for the Heroku command line interface to perform operations against an app's SSL endpoints.
 SSL endpoints are Heroku's new unified SSL solution for the Heroku platform.